 What is the Federal Funds Rate?

-In the United States, the federal funds rate is a term referred to as the interest rate that depository institutions (such as banks and credit unions) charge other depository institutions for overnight lending of capital from their reserve balances, on an uncollateralized basis.
+In the United States, the federal funds rate refers to the interest rate that depository institutions (such as banks and credit unions) charge other depository institutions for overnight lending of capital from their reserve balances, on an uncollateralized basis.

-There are two types of the federal funds rate: federal funds effective rate and federal funds target rate.
+There are two types of federal funds rates: the federal funds effective rate and the federal funds target rate.

-The federal funds effective rate is calculated as a weighted average of all rates charged by the banks for lending to other banks across the country.
-Conversely, the federal funds target rate is specified by the members of the Federal Open Market Committee (FOMC).
+The effective rate is calculated as a weighted average of all rates charged by the banks for lending to other banks across the country.
+Conversely, the target rate is specified by the members of the Federal Open Market Committee (FOMC).

-Generally, the federal funds target rate is determined eight times a year, but, in some circumstances, additional meetings to reconsider the target rate are allowed.
-The federal funds effective and federal funds target rate do not always coincide.
-Therefore, the Federal Reserve uses open market operations (buying or selling the US Treasury securities) to eliminate the discrepancy between the two rates.
+Generally, the federal funds target rate is determined eight times a year, but it may be adjusted more often.
+The effective and target rates do not always coincide.
+The Federal Reserve may engage in open market operations (buying or selling the US Treasury securities) to eliminate the discrepancy between the two rates.

-The concept of federal funds rate is closely related to the concept of reserve requirements.
+The rate is closely related to the concept of reserve requirements.
 Almost every central bank in the world requires commercial banks working in their jurisdictions to keep a minimum reserve amount.
 Generally, the reserve requirement is a specified percentage of the bank’s total deposit liabilities.
-The reserve requirement primarily consists of cash physically held by a bank (also known as vault cash) and the bank’s balance held in the account with the central bank.
+The reserve requirement primarily consists of cash physically held by a bank (also known as vault cash) and the bank’s balance held in its account with the central bank.